Homework

 Germanic

-Gothic is an extinct Germanic language, once spoken by the Goths, a Germanic tribe who invaded the Roman Empire and eventually sacked Rome.
+Gothic is an extinct Germanic language, once spoken by the Goths, a Germanic tribe who invaded the Roman Empire and sacked Rome.
 The earliest attestation dates to around 350 CE in a 6th century copy of a 4th century Bible translation.
 Old High German, Old English and Old Norse are extinct Germanic languages first recorded from 900 CE to 1200 CE.

-As shown to the right, it is believed that tribes which spoke Germanic dialects invaded north-central Europe from their homelands in Scandinavia in the first millenium BCE, displacing native Celtic tribes.
+As shown to the right, it is believed that tribes which spoke Germanic dialects invaded north-central Europe from their homelands in Scandinavia in the first millennium BCE, displacing native Celtic tribes.
 The Germanic language family includes Swedish, Danish, Norwegian, Dutch, Icelandic, German, Yiddish, Afrikaans, and of course English which is the world's most widely spoken language with an estimated 2 billion speakers.
-We'll examine the history of the Germanic speaking peoples in Week 5.
+We'll examine the history of the Germanic speaking peoples in Week 6.

 Expansion of early Germanic tribes into previously mostly Celtic Central Europe:[1]